 The residents of Wilmington have good reason to be alarmed by this.
 Asbestos becomes hazardous when its fibers are released into the air.
 Those fibers are then inhaled or ingested, which causes asbestos-related diseases, such as mesothelioma, lung cancer, or other health issues.

-Many homes built before 1990 contain asbestos due to the once popular use of the mineral in construction materials, including insulation, floor tiles, siding, and more.
+Many homes built before 1990 contain asbestos due to the once-popular use of the mineral in construction materials, including insulation, floor tiles, siding, and more.
 Checking for asbestos in a home should not be done on your own.
-It requires analysis from a certified asbestos professional.
+It requires analysis from certified asbestos professionals.
 If your home does contain asbestos materials, there may not be an immediate risk as long as the materials are currently in good condition and contained in a way that fibers cannot be released.
 However, the situation should be monitored for signs of asbestos deterioration and damage.